Boqian-Ma/boqian-ma.github.io/_posts/2026-03-12-llm-apps-dont-just-assist-they-judge.md

 And judgment requires embedded assumptions.

-For an AI app to produce consistently useful output, the builder must decide things like:
-* what quality looks like
-* what the assistant should optimise for
-* how proactive it should be
-* when it should ask vs act
-* how much risk it should take
+For an AI app to produce consistently useful output, the builder must decide what quality looks like, what the assistant should optimise for, how proactive it should be, when it should ask versus act, how much risk it should take, what tone reflects the brand, and what errors are acceptable versus catastrophic.
-* what tone or brand style it should follow
-* when brevity is better than completeness
-* how much autonomy users actually want
-* what errors are acceptable and which are catastrophic

 This means every serious AI product contains a hidden philosophy.

-Even if the interface looks simple, beneath it is a stack of opinions:
+Even if the interface looks simple, beneath it is a stack of opinions: about workflow, language, trust, decision-making, what humans are bad at, what should be automated, and what should remain manual.
-* opinions about workflow
-* opinions about language
-* opinions about trust
-* opinions about decision-making
-* opinions about what humans are bad at
-* opinions about what should be automated
-* opinions about what should remain manual

 This is why two AI products built for the same category can feel radically different even if they use similar underlying models.